lucax88x/CodeAceJumper/README.md

         "command": "extension.aceJump"
     }

-otherwise you can just open command Ace Jump
+otherwise you can just open command and search for AceJump and see the available commands

 ## Extension Settings